johannww/spaceralt2level5shift/README.md

 # Combine space+right alt (or space+right meta) to output a modifier

 Spaceralt2level5shift allows you to output a modifier like ISO_Level5_Shift when pressing space+right alt (or space+right meta).
+Or, you could output Shift instead of ISO_Level5_Shift.

 # Installation